-Jabber is a softphone application on your computer and/or mobile device that allows you to make, receive, and manage calls, check your voicemail; and use other voice services using your University phone extension.
+Jabber is a softphone application on your computer and/or mobile device that allows you to make, receive, and manage calls, check your voicemail, and use other voice services with your University phone extension.

 Please note: Not all features will be enabled within the University of Chicago Jabber service.

 Important information regarding emergency calls (911, 9-911) and Jabber >>

 What is a Softphone?